theocalmes/lldbpy/README.md

 Python API
 ----------

-lldd lets your script the debugger using python.
-Try running this in your debugger:
+lldb comes with a full python API.
+To call a python function from the debugger command line just use `script <python code>`.
+You can also access the interactive python console by just using `script`.
+The base module for lldb in python is just `lldb` you can import it into your scripts as you would any other python module: `import lldb`.
+You can get to the documentation from the debugger by typing `script help(lldb)`.

+Use this make a project and add this class to play around with the commands, or use one of your existing projects.

+	@interface LLDBExampleCommands ()
+	@property (strong, nonatomic) NSArray *array;
+	@property (strong, nonatomic) NSString *string;
+	@property (strong, nonatomic) UIView *view;
+	@property (assign, nonatomic) NSInteger number;
+	@end

+	@implementation LLDBExampleCommands

+	- (id)init
+	{
+	    self = [super init];
+	    if (self) {

+	        _array = @[@"obj", @"in", @"my", @"array", @10];
+	        _string = @"Ralph!";
+	        _view = [[UIView alloc] initWithFrame:CGRectMake(0, 0, 20, 20)];
+	        _number = 100;

+	        [self run];
+	    }
+	    return self;
+	}

+	- (void)run
+	{
+		// Breakpoint 1
+	    UIButton *button = [UIButton buttonWithType:UIButtonTypeRoundedRect];
+	    // Breakpoint 2
+	    self.string = @"New String";
+    	self.number = -1;
+	    // Breakpoint 3
+	}

+	@end

+On breakpoint 1 run these commands:

 	script print lldb.frame
 	script print lldb.frame.get_all_variables()
 	script print lldb.frame.GetFunctionName()
 	script help(lldb.frame)

+	script lldb.debugger.HandleCommand("frame info")

 	script print lldb.frame.GetValueForVariablePath("*self")
-	script print lldb.frame.EvaluateExpression("(<return type> *)[<obj> someMethod]").GetObjectDescription()
+	script print lldb.frame.EvaluateExpression("_view").GetObjectDescription()

+	script lldb.thread.StepOver()

+You are now on breakpoint 2, run these commands:

+	po button.titleLabel.text
+	script lldb.frame.EvaluateExpression('[[button titleLabel] setText:@"Tap"]')
+	po button.titleLabel.text

 	script myObj = lldb.frame.GetValueForVariablePath("*self") # Returns an SBValue object
 	script print myObj
 	script lldb.thread.StepOver() # The next instructions will change a property on self script print myObj # Will capture the change and update the SBValue object

+The best way to learn all the commands is by playing around and reading the help pages.
+I also recommend reading http://lldb.llvm.org/lldb-gdb.html.

 Setting up lldbinit
 -------------------

 the lldbinit file contains a list of commands that will be run at the start of your debugging.
-You can load up your python scripts here and create some nice aliases.
+You can load up your python scripts here and create aliases to commands.

-Just go into your terminal and type vim ~/.lldbinit to make your file.
+Just go into your terminal and type `vim ~/.lldbinit` to make your file.
 Here is a starter init file:

 	script import os, sys
 	script sys.path[:0] = [os.path.expanduser("~/dev/lldbpy")] # This is the directory I keep my scripts in.